 Refrigerate your spaetzle leftovers in an airtight container for up to 4 days.
 To freeze your spaetzle, put it in zip-top freezer bags and remove as much air as possible from the bags Freeze for up to 3 months.
 Defrost in the refrigerator before reheating.

-Reheat spaetzle leftovers by melting a tablespoon or so of butter in a skillet over medium heat.
+Reheat spaetzle leftovers by melting a tablespoon or so of butter in a large skillet or pan over medium heat.
 Add the spaetzle and stir until hot.
 If the spaetzle sticks together, then add a little water while reheating.

 Ingredients